hamudib12/Traveling-Fan-Problem/Readme.md

 ## Problem Formulation

 The Traveling Fan Problem (TFP) is an optimization challenge centered around a passionate fan's desire to attend matches at multiple stadiums, typically during a major sports event such as the FIFA World Cup.
-The objective is to plan an itinerary that allows the fan to visit each stadium while minimizing travel distance.
+The objective is to plan an itinerary that allows the fan to visit each of the 16 stadiums while minimizing travel distance.

 ### Data Gathered